We recently received a beautiful copy of How to Catch a Star by Oliver Jeffers to celebrate it’s 10th anniversary.

 After a good hour or so there was more blue water on the yard than in the tub, and Alex decided to finish off by emptying out the rest – all I can say is thank god we did this outdoors!!
 It also led to a lovely discussion when, a couple of hours later, Harrison noticed the water had disappeared, so we had a chat about the sun drying it all up.

-Watch our for more star themed activities over the next few days!!
+Watch our for more How To Catch A Star themed activities over the next few days!!